hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Like country dance collections, said to be
 >
-> "Danced by the Court and First Nobility,
+> "Danced by the Court and First Nobility[^121],

->
+[^121]: Whoever has observed the annual collections of country dances, will have found by their titles they are all danced at Court, Bath, Almacks, &c. though perhaps not one in twenty has really been so honoured.

 > Likewise at Bath and Almack's", though it is known
 >
 > That petty hops such dances would disown;